xTOUKAM/CloudHome/README.md

 ## Installation

 CloudHome is written in PhP and uses MySQL as its database.
-It can be installed on any web server that supports PhP and MySQL.
+It can be installed on any web server that supports Docker.
 It has been tested on Linux and Windows.

 ### Requirements

-* Web server (Apache, Nginx, etc.)
-* PhP 5.6 or higher
-* MySQL 5.5 or higher
-* OpenSSL 1.0.1 or higher
-* PHP OpenSSL extension
+* Visual Studio Code
-* PHP PDO extension
+* Docker
-* PHP PDO MySQL extension
+* MySQL
-* PHP GD extension
-* PHP Mcrypt extension
-* PHP Mbstring extension
-* PHP Zip extension
-* PHP XML extension
-* PHP Ctype extension
-* PHP JSON extension
+* PHP

 ### Installation steps

 1. Download the latest release from the [releases page](https://github.com/xTOUKAM/CloudHome)
 2. Unzip the downloaded file
-3. Upload the contents of the `Cloudhome` folder to your web server
+3. After your download open the folder in Visual Studio Code and run the command `docker-compose up`
-4. In your MySQL database import the `cloudhome.sql` file
+4. In your MySQL database import the `panel.sql` file
 5. Open the `index.php` file in your web browser
 6. It's done!
 Create your account and start using CloudHome

+If you want to get the administrator role, open your database, go to the panel and pass the value of your account from `0` to `1` in the `cli_admin column`

 ## License